sasigunji83-web/Codealpha_task1/README.md

 # Codealpha_task1
 ## Wireframe: Food Delivery App Designed in Figma to illustrate user flow and layout.
-Exported as [PDF/PNG] for clarity.
+Exported as [PDF] for clarity.